jonsterling/JonPRL/README.md

 JonPRL uses SML/NJ's [CM](http://www.smlnj.org/doc/CM/) for its build, and [Smackage](https://github.com/standardml/smackage) for its dependencies.
+(JonPRL is likely compatible with other SML implementations, but I currently rely on CM and don't have the engineering bandwidth to test it with other implementations and build systems.)

 First make sure you have SML/NJ and Smackage set up properly.
 Then, install JonPRL's dependencies: